aeberdinelli/schemy-reference-support/README.md

 # Reference support
 ## Introduction
-This plugin adds the functionality to reference values from within a schema using a new method `Schemy.$ref()`.
+This plugin adds the functionality to reference values from within a schema using `Schemy.$ref()`.

+## Install
+- `npm install --save schemy-reference-support`

 ## Example
 ```javascript